 Coultershaw, now a heritage site, was for a long time the site of a corn mill, the last building being demolished in 1974.
 In 1782, Lord Leconfield built a beam pump at Coultershaw to pump up water to serve the house and the town.
 The increased water supply, albeit river water, must have made a big difference to the lives of those living in the town.
 Water was last pumped up to Petworth in about 1960.

 St Mary's Church, close to the servants' quarters to the east of Petworth House, once proudly boasted a spire - originally a wood and lead structure that twisted hence the local rhyme 'Proud Petworth, Poor People, High Church, Crooked Steeple.'

-Petworth also has the Catholic Sacred Heart Church built in 1896, one of the earliest Congregational Churches built in 1740 (now the United Reformed Church_ and a Strict Baptist Chapel, now a residence.
+Petworth also has the Catholic Sacred Heart Church built in 1896, one of the earliest Congregational Churches built in 1740 (now the United Reformed Church) and a Strict Baptist Chapel (now a private residence).
 The employees at the house would be expected to attend church on Sunday, but not all would be seen at St Mary's.